Gavin Maxwell: Sicily

-The two publishers' advances allowed Maxwell to make several visits to Sicily, Italy from late 1952 to 1954.
+The two publishers' advances allowed Maxwell to make several visits to Sicily from late 1952 to 1954.
 From this emerged two books, God Protect me from my Friends in 1956 (Maxwell's version of the Gabriel Sénac de Meilhan quotation was "I can look after my enemies, but God protect me from my friends."); and then The Ten Pains of Death in 1959.
 The first book was a mixture of travelogue and investigative reportage, relating to the violent death of Salvatore Giuliano.
 The Ten Pains of Death was a broader set of essays and interviews about the Sicilian way of life and in particular the experience of poverty.

 Maxwell's time in Sicily had a devastating aftermath, as a result of libel cases brought by two Italian politicians.
 The first case was brought to the Italian courts by Bernardo Mattarella in 1958; the other, in 1965, by Giovanni Francesco Alliata, Prince of Montereale, through the English courts.
 Both plaintiffs said that Maxwell had libelled them in three pages of God Protect me from my Friends, where Maxwell suggested that the politicians were Salvatore Giuliano's paymasters and were implicated in the 1947 May Day massacre at a Communist Party rally.

 Maxwell lost both cases.
 In the Mattarella case Maxwell had to pay a fine of £3,000, equivalent to more than £60,000 in 2025 values.
 He also got an 8 month prison sentence, which he did not serve: Maxwell benefited from a government amnesty the following year.
 In the 1965 trial, Prince Alliata was awarded £400 by the High Court of Justice jury, but the judge, Hildreth Glyn-Jones, awarded costs against Maxwell and his publishers Longman, and these were in excess of £10,000, equivalent to £170,000 in 2025.
 These were crushing financial blows to Maxwell, who was quoted as saying about the judge: "I walked out of the court knowing that it would be years, if ever, before I could repay my share.
 I hope I shall meet his Lordship in an after life - if we are heading in the same direction."